Joseph Morrill Wells: Education and architectural career

 Beginning in 1865 until about 1869, Joseph Wells attended the West Newton English and Classical School (aka the Allen School) in West Newton, Massachusetts, where he studied subjects such as art, music, dancing, and ethics, and where he was required to keep a daily journal (which he continued to keep for the rest of his life).
-In 1870, according to the census taken that year, he lived with his parents and siblings in New York City on Horatio Street, age 18, no occupation given.
+In 1870 he lived with his parents and siblings in New York City on Horatio Street.
 He worked in Boston for the architects Peabody & Stearns from 1874 to 1875, and for the architect Clarence S. Luce from 1875 to 1878.
 In January 1877, the New York architect Richard Morris Hunt published a drawing signed by Wells, but this may have been a freelance commission.

 In 1879, Wells joined McKim, Mead & White and remained there until his death in 1890.
-Notwithstanding his many contributions to the firm's work, he was obscure in life and for a time thereafter (in 1908, the artist Will Low wrote that Wells's "practice was absorbed in that of the firm of architects where he was employed," and in 1913, the critic Royal Cortissoz called him "a man of genius unknown to the outer world and, indeed, no more familiar to many of the younger generation in his profession...").
-His current reputation as having been an important member of the firm derives in part from the recollections of the architect Harold Van Buren Magonigle, who for a time worked alongside Wells, and recalled him in an article written in 1934.
+Notwithstanding his many contributions to the firm's work, he was obscure in life and for a time thereafter.
+In 1908, the artist Will Low wrote that Wells's "practice was absorbed in that of the firm of architects where he was employed", and in 1913, the critic Royal Cortissoz called him "a man of genius unknown to the outer world and, indeed, no more familiar to many of the younger generation in his profession".
+His current reputation as an important member of the firm derives in part from the recollections of the architect Harold Van Buren Magonigle, who for a time worked alongside Wells and recalled him in an article written in 1934.
 According to Magonigle, the architect Charles McKim once told him that he had "learned more from [Wells] than from any other source."
 Magonigle claimed that it was Wells who "weaned" the architect Stanford White away from the "romantic and picturesque forms" he admired before he entered his classical phase in the mid-1880s.
-He credited Wells with the design (based on White's preliminary sketches) of the firm's Villard Houses (1884), and the detailing of the facade of the Century Association's New York clubhouse (1891).
+He credited Wells with the design (based on White's preliminary sketches) of the firm's Villard Houses (1884) and the detailing of the facade of the Century Association's New York clubhouse (1891).